She studied violin at the Sweelinck Conservatory in Amsterdam, the Netherlands and Music Therapy in

 music is fun, to perform and share your music is fun and thus recitals are a party for you, your family and your friends.
 We hope you join the party!"

-and on their age, I like to choose the materials we work with.
+student and on their age, I like to choose the materials we work with.
 Often I work with an English method, written by Eta Cohen.
-I like its approach and the music offered, as it works with both classically and
+I like its approach and the music offered, as it works with both

-folk based tunes.
+classically and folk based tunes.
 I may use the Avsharian series for younger children or a method written by composers: Sandor, Jardanyi and Szervanski.
-Mark O'Connor's method is another favorite of mine.
+Mark O'Connor's method is another

 Baroque Music and Fiddling